 What ages do you treat?

-Myofunctional therapy is suitable for everyone from age four upwards, but treatment around the age of seven or eight is ideal as oral habits are less ingrained and easier to change, which can encourage normal dental growth.
+Myofunctional therapy is suitable from age four upwards depending on the maturity level of the child.
+Treatment around the age of seven or eight is ideal as oral habits are less ingrained and easier to change, which can encourage normal dental growth.
 Motivation and commitment are key to success.

 Do you offer telehealth?